Amal4m41/ChatBot_Covid19_tracker/README.md

 # ChatBot_Covid19_tracker
-Chatbot to track live Covid19 information(using backend API integration) developed from scratch using Rasa framework.
+Simple chatbot to track live Covid19 information(using backend API integration implemented using custom action) developed from scratch using Rasa framework.